Tel.: 514-340-8260 ext. 25284

 She was the first to clone the cDNA coding for the cellular protein TRBP and to characterize its function in the cell and during HIV replication.
 TRBP has important cellular functions in development, cell growth, regulation of innate cell response to infection and in RNA interference.

-Her current projects involve the innate cell response to HIV infection, the development of RNA-based technologies to counteract HIV replication and the relationship between HIV and the RNA interference pathway.
+Her current projects involve the innate cell response to HIV infection, the relationship between HIV, Zika virus and the RNA interference pathway, as well as the development of RNA-based technologies to counteract HIV and SARS-CoV-2 replication.

-She is involved in multiple collaborations domestically and throughout the world, including the United States, Australia and Europe.
+She is involved in multiple collaborations domestically and throughout the world, including the United States, Australia, Brazil and Europe.

 She is actively involved in undergraduate and graduate teaching in the Experimental Medicine and the Microbiology and Immunology programs at McGill University, where she coordinates the Viral Pathogenesis course.